localstack/snowflake-docs/content/en/references/coverage/index.md

 ---
-title: "Feature Coverage"
+title: "Functions Coverage"
-linkTitle: "Feature Coverage"
+linkTitle: "Functions Coverage"
-weight: 3
+weight: 1
 description: >
-  Overview of the implemented Snowflake features in LocalStack
+  Overview of the implemented Snowflake functions in LocalStack
 cascade:
   type: docs
 hide_readingtime: true
 ---

+## Overview

+This table provides a list of all Snowflake system-defined functions, scalar or table, emulated by LocalStack.
+The table is a work in progress and will be updated as more functions are implemented.

 |Function|Supported|Tested|
 |----|----|----|